Yichen-Huang-uchicago/causal-inference-policy-evaluation/README.md

 The analysis progresses from foundational Randomized Controlled Trials (RCTs) to advanced econometric techniques like Difference-in-Differences (DiD) and Instrumental Variables (IV/LATE), implemented in **R**.

+## 🎯 Executive Summary & Strategic Takeaways

+* **The "So What?" of the Policy:** Expanding health insurance (Medicaid) functions primarily as a crucial **financial safety net** (significantly reducing out-of-pocket costs) rather than an immediate cure for physical health or subjective well-being in the short term.
+* **Strategic User Segmentation:** The intervention's effectiveness is highly heterogeneous.
+Vulnerable populations (e.g., those with poor baseline health) and specific demographics exhibit a much higher propensity to utilize outpatient care when financial barriers are removed.
+* **The Value of Rigorous Data Science:** Relying on simple correlations in observational data leads to severely biased decisions (e.g., the illusion that higher healthcare spending directly increases life expectancy, which disappears when controlling for GDP).
+Advanced methods like **Instrumental Variables (IV)** are essential to adjust for real-world non-compliance and uncover the true, actionable impact of an intervention.

 ## 🛠️ Tech Stack & Methodology
 * **Language:** R (`tidyverse`, `AER`, `sandwich`, `lmtest`)
 * **Core Methods:** * A/B Testing & RCT Balance Verification